Services, disability and community

 needs of offenders and those placed on remand in the jail system.”
 (22)

-How can a community become empowered in providing
+How can a community become

 the needs of people with high support needs?

 The project is designed to explore the various ways a community

 more actively engaged (empowered) in providing for people that have

 The traditional methods of service delivery of social work and